Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/housing.md

 ### Linen exchanges

 Linens include a fitted sheet, top sheet, thin cotton blanket, pillow, pillowcase, washcloth and towel.
-Linen Exchange will take place on Mondays from 4pm to 8pm.
+Linen Exchange will take place on Mondays from 4 p.m. to 8 p.m.
 Linens (except pillow and blanket) should be brought down to the lobby and exchanged at the Conferences Services Assistant table.

 ### Damages